 There is nothing like the excitement of bringing a new puppy into your home.
 Days will be full of joy, watching them learn new things and becoming part of the family.
 We all want to make sure that our puppy has the best start in life, so we thought we’d share our top tips on what to buy for a new puppy and how to introduce them to your family; in other words, how to prepare for a new puppy.

 A good place to start is to buy a puppy pack starter kit but there is a lot more to look into before your puppy is introduced into your life.
-Before we begin, If you are short on time, here is a quick and easy checklist of everything you need to prepare for a puppy:
+Before we begin, and if you are short on time, here’s a quick and easy checklist of everything you need to prepare for a puppy:

 Healthy puppy food

-- Collar and lead
+Collar and lead

 Dog bowls and mats

 A feeding area

-- A sleeping area
+A sleeping area

-- Register your puppy to a vet
+Register your puppy to a vet

-What to buy for a new puppy?
+What to Buy for a New Puppy?

 Firstly, we suggest buying a selection of strong dog toys.
 They need to be robust enough to endure your pup’s tugging and teething.
 Having a selection of toys to choose from makes sure that your puppy is entertained all day long.
 Importantly, they will take out their energy by chewing their toys instead of your shoes or cushions!

 Getting a good-fitting collar and lead is important for the safety of your puppy.
 You should also get a tag just in case they get lost.

 However, your first port of call when preparing for your puppy should probably be purchasing a puppy pack.

 Two toys.
 The tough rubber chew toy is perfect for their chewing instincts and teething, whereas the soft toy is perfect for snuggling into after a tiring day of adventures.

 It’s important that your puppy starts its life eating the healthiest puppy food possible so that they grow big and strong.
 But, how can you make sure that the food they eat provides all the best nutritional ingredients?
 Here’s what to look out for when buying puppy food: